evkx/evkx.github.io/content/technology/cargoandtowing/towing/_index.md

     </tbody>
 </table>

-## Different regulation
+## Vehicle regulations

-There are different regulations around the world for the maxium trailer weight for different categories of cars.
-Some models can be registrated as different categories and based on the registration be limited to different rules.
+There are different regulations worldwide for the maximum trailer weight for different categories of cars.
+For some EV models, you can register in multiple categories and, based on the registration, be limited to different rules.

 ## EU

 The class of cars is the category of motor vehicles that are used for the carriage of passengers.
-The class of cars is determined by the number of seats, the number of wheels, and the engine type of the car.
-The European Union defines four main classes of cars: M1, M2, M3, and M4.
+The class of cars is determined by the number of seats, the number of wheels, and the car's engine type.
+The European Union defines the following classes of cars.

-**M1** cars are motor vehicles with at least four wheels and no more than eight seats in addition to the driver's seat.
+**M1 cars** are motor vehicles with at least four wheels and no more than eight seats in addition to the driver's seat.
 Examples of M1 cars are sedans, hatchbacks, coupes, convertibles, and SUVs.
-M1 cars can tow trailers with a maximum authorised weight of up to 3,500 kg, depending on the car's towing capacity and the country's regulations.
+M1 cars can tow trailers with a maximum authorized weight of up to 3,500 kg, depending on the car's towing capacity and the country's regulations.

-**M2** cars are motor vehicles with at least four wheels and more than eight seats in addition to the driver's seat, and a maximum weight of 5,000 kg.
-Examples of M2 cars are minibuses, vans, and small buses.
-M2 cars can tow trailers with a maximum authorised weight of up to 750 kg, or more if the car and trailer combination does not exceed 12,000 kg, depending on the car's towing capacity and the country's regulations.
+**M2 cars** are motor vehicles with at least four wheels, more than eight seats in addition to the driver's seat, and a maximum weight of 5,000 kg.
+Examples of M2 cars are minibusses, vans, and small buses.
+M2 cars can tow trailers with a maximum authorized weight of up to 750 kg or more if the car and trailer combination is at most 12,000 kg, depending on the car's towing capacity and the country's regulations.

-**M3** cars are motor vehicles with at least four wheels and more than eight seats in addition to the driver's seat, and a maximum weight of more than 5,000 kg.
+**M3 cars** are motor vehicles with at least four wheels, more than eight seats in addition to the driver's seat, and a maximum weight of more than 5,000 kg.
 Examples of M3 cars are buses and coaches.
-M3 cars can tow trailers with a maximum authorised weight of up to 750 kg, or more if the car and trailer combination does not exceed 18,000 kg, depending on the car's towing capacity and the country's regulations.
+M3 cars can tow trailers with a maximum authorized weight of up to 750 kg or more if the car and trailer combination is at most 18,000 kg, depending on the car's towing capacity and the country's regulations.

-**M4** cars are motor vehicles with at least four wheels and no more than eight seats in addition to the driver's seat, and a maximum weight of more than 3,500 kg.
+**M4 cars** are motor vehicles with at least four wheels, no more than eight seats in addition to the driver's seat, and a maximum weight of more than 3,500 kg.
 Examples of M4 cars are heavy-duty SUVs and pickup trucks.
-M4 cars can tow trailers with a maximum authorised weight of up to 3,500 kg, or more if the car and trailer combination does not exceed 12,000 kg, depending on the car's towing capacity and the country's regulations.
+M4 cars can tow trailers with a maximum authorized weight of up to 3,500 kg or more if the car and trailer combination is at most 12,000 kg, depending on the car's towing capacity and the country's regulations.

-**C1 vehicles** are motor vehicles used for the carriage of passengers and having a maximum mass exceeding 3.5 tonnes but not exceeding 7.5 tonnes.
+**C1 vehicles** are motor vehicles used for passenger carriage and have a maximum mass exceeding 3.5 tonnes but not exceeding 7.5 tonnes.
 Examples of C1 vehicles are minibuses, ambulances, or motorhomes.
-C1 vehicles can tow trailers with a maximum authorised weight of up to 750 kg, or more if the vehicle and trailer combination does not exceed 12,000 kg, depending on the vehicle's towing capacity and the country's regulations.
+C1 vehicles can tow trailers with a maximum authorized weight of up to 750 kg or more if the vehicle and trailer combination is at most 12,000 kg, depending on the vehicle's towing capacity and the country's regulations.

-**C2 vehicles** are motor vehicles used for the carriage of passengers and having a maximum mass exceeding 7.5 tonnes but not exceeding 18 tonnes.
+**C2 vehicles** are motor vehicles used for passenger carriage and have a maximum mass exceeding 7.5 tonnes but not exceeding 18 tonnes.
 Examples of C2 vehicles are buses, coaches, or articulated buses.
-C2 vehicles can tow trailers with a maximum authorised weight of up to 750 kg, or more if the vehicle and trailer combination does not exceed 18,000 kg, depending on the vehicle's towing capacity and the country's regulations.
+C2 vehicles can tow trailers with a maximum authorized weight of up to 750 kg or more if the vehicle and trailer combination is at most 18,000 kg, depending on the vehicle's towing capacity and the country's regulations.

-**C3 vehicles** are motor vehicles used for the carriage of passengers and having a maximum mass exceeding 18 tonnes.
+**C3 vehicles** are motor vehicles that carry passengers and have a maximum mass exceeding 18 tonnes.
 Examples of C3 vehicles are double-decker buses, articulated buses, or road trains.
-C3 vehicles can tow trailers with a maximum authorised weight of up to 750 kg, or more if the vehicle and trailer combination does not exceed 25,000 kg, depending on the vehicle's towing capacity and the country's regulations.
+C3 vehicles can tow trailers with a maximum authorized weight of up to 750 kg or more if the vehicle and trailer combination does not exceed 25,000 kg, depending on the vehicle's towing capacity and the country's regulations.

+{{< sitefiguresized thumb="technology/cargoandtowing/towing/towing_2.jpg" title="Chevrolet Silverado Towing with 10.000lb / 4500 kg trailer capacity" width="3000" height="2000">}}

-**N1 vehicles** are motor vehicles used for the carriage of goods and having a maximum mass not exceeding 3.5 tonnes.
+**N1 vehicles** are motor vehicles that carry goods and have a maximum mass not exceeding 3.5 tonnes.
 Examples of N1 vehicles are vans, pickup trucks, or small trucks.
-N1 vehicles can tow trailers with a maximum authorised weight of up to 750 kg, or more if the vehicle and trailer combination does not exceed 12,000 kg, depending on the vehicle's towing capacity and the country's regulations.
+N1 vehicles can tow trailers with a maximum authorized weight of up to 750 kg or more if the vehicle and trailer combination is at most 12,000 kg, depending on the vehicle's towing capacity and the country's regulations.

-**N2 vehicles** are motor vehicles used for the carriage of goods and having a maximum mass exceeding 3.5 tonnes but not exceeding 12 tonnes.
+**N2 vehicles** are motor vehicles that carry goods with a maximum mass exceeding 3.5 tonnes but not exceeding 12 tonnes.
 Examples of N2 vehicles are panel vans and small lorries.
-N2 vehicles can tow trailers with a maximum authorised weight of up to 750 kg, or more if the vehicle and trailer combination does not exceed 18,000 kg, depending on the vehicle's towing capacity and the country's regulations.
+N2 vehicles can tow trailers with a maximum authorized weight of up to 750 kg or more if the vehicle and trailer combination does not exceed 18,000 kg, depending on the vehicle's towing capacity and the country's regulations.

-**N3 vehicles** are motor vehicles used for the carriage of goods and having a maximum mass exceeding 12 tonnes.
+**N3 vehicles** are motor vehicles carrying goods with a maximum mass exceeding 12 tonnes.
 Examples of N3 vehicles are lorries and buses.
-N3 vehicles can tow trailers with a maximum authorised weight of up to 750 kg, or more if the vehicle and trailer combination does not exceed 25,000 kg, depending on the vehicle's towing capacity and the country's regulations.
+N3 vehicles can tow trailers with a maximum authorized weight of up to 750 kg or more if the vehicle and trailer combination is at most 25,000 kg, depending on the vehicle's towing capacity and the country's regulations.

+{{< sitefiguresized thumb="technology/cargoandtowing/towing/towing_7.jpg" title="N3 Scania P230 with max trailer weight on 43000kg/95000lbs" width="3000" height="2000">}}

 ## USA

-The USA has similar types of vehicle categories as the European Union, but with some differences in the definitions and classifications.
-The USA uses four main agencies to define vehicle and engine types for the purposes of emissions, fuel economy, safety, and statistics: the U.S. Environmental Protection Agency (EPA), the National Highway Traffic Safety Administration (NHTSA), the Federal Highway Administration (FHWA), and the U.S. Census Bureau.
+The USA has similar vehicle categories to those of the European Union, but there are some differences in the definitions and classifications.
+The USA uses four main agencies to define vehicle and engine types for emissions, fuel economy, safety, and statistics: the U.S. Environmental Protection Agency (EPA), the National Highway Traffic Safety Administration (NHTSA), the Federal Highway Administration (FHWA), and the U.S. Census Bureau.

-The EPA and the NHTSA use the same vehicle categories for passenger vehicles and light-duty trucks, based on the interior volume and the gross vehicle weight rating (GVWR) of the vehicles.
-Passenger vehicles are divided into five classes: minicompact, subcompact, compact, mid-size, and large.
-Light-duty trucks are divided into four classes: light light-duty trucks (LDT1), light light-duty trucks (LDT2), heavy light-duty trucks (LDT3), and heavy light-duty trucks (LDT4).
-The EPA and the NHTSA also use the same vehicle categories for heavy-duty vehicles, based on the GVWR of the vehicles.
+The EPA and the NHTSA use the same vehicle categories for passenger vehicles and light-duty trucks based on the vehicles' interior volume and gross vehicle weight rating (GVWR).

+Passenger vehicles are divided into five classes:

+- minicompact
+- subcompact
+- compact
+- mid-size
+- large.

+Light-duty trucks are divided into four classes:

+- Light light-duty trucks (LDT1)
+- Light light-duty trucks (LDT2)
+- Heavy light-duty trucks (LDT3)
+- Heavy light-duty trucks (LDT4)

+The EPA and the NHTSA also use the same vehicle categories for heavy-duty vehicles based on the GVWR of the vehicles.
 Heavy-duty vehicles are divided into eight classes: 2b, 3, 4, 5, 6, 7, 8a, and 8b.

-The FHWA and the U.S. Census Bureau use different vehicle categories for trucks, based on the number of axles and the number of tires of the vehicles.
+The FHWA and the U.S. Census Bureau use different vehicle categories for trucks based on the number of axles and the number of tires of the vehicles.
 Trucks are divided into 13 classes: single-unit 2-axle 4-tire, single-unit 2-axle 6-tire, single-unit 3-axle, single-unit 4 or more axles, combination 4 or fewer tires, combination 5-axle single-trailer, combination 6 or more axles single-trailer, combination 5 or fewer axles multi-trailer, combination 6-axle multi-trailer, combination 7 or more axles multi-trailer, truck tractor, chassis cab, and unknown truck type.

 <a href="https://www.transportpolicy.net/">TransportPolicy.net</a> gives a full overview over the different categories in the world